Considering Study Abroad?

 - To experience the diverse cultural life that defines contemporary Britain, Ireland, Australia, New Zealand, and South Africa.

 When is the best time to go abroad?

 Students usually go abroad after completing their core literature and writing requirements and at least one course at the 200-level or above.
 Abroad, majors are encouraged to take courses that fulfill the one or more of the various distribution areas (Early Literature, American Literature, British Literature, Diversity Literature, or Writing).

 Can I afford it?

 YES!
 The cost of studying abroad is within the reach of most UST students.
-Financial aid applies to semester study abroad, and students not currently receiving financial aid may be eligible for loans.
+Financial aid applies to fall and spring semester study abroad, and students not currently receiving financial aid may be eligible for loans.
 In addition, there are special scholarships for studying abroad.

 What do I do next?

 - Begin planning right away.
 It is never to early to start planning.
-Stop by the International Education Center, sign up for a "First Step" session through the IEC website, and use the resource library to begin researching destinations.
+Stop by the UST International Education Center, sign up for a "First Step" session through the UST Study Abroad website, and use the resource library to begin researching destinations.